vkhazin/elasticsearch-2d-courseware/content/chapter-05/LogProcessingEx.md

    ```

 5. Logstash loads all files in the `/etc/logstash/conf.d` directory, store no extra files there

 6. Restart `logstash` service and monitor messages:

    ```
-   sudo service logstash stop && \
-   sudo service logstash start && \
+   sudo systemctl restart logstash && \
    sleep 10s && \
    sudo tail -f -n 100 /var/log/logstash/logstash-plain.log
    ```

 7. Check the data has been populated into elastic search:
    ```
    curl localhost:9200/cloud-init/_search?pretty=true
    ```
-8. Expected results is a long list of parsed log events
+8. The expected result is a long list of parsed log events
-9. Logstash records position for each file processed, to restart processing locate sincedb files:
+9. Logstash records position for each file processed, to restart processing locate `sincedb` files:
    ```
    sudo find / -name *.*sincedb*
    ```
-10. And delete desired `sincedb` files to restart the ingest process
+10. And delete the desired `sincedb` files to restart the ingest process
 11. In case of troubles, check `/var/log/logstash` log files for errors